Data-Security in the AI-Powered Call Centre

 Connecting the data points

 Over time, customers will expect more from companies for consent to use their information, which is why you should be investing in tools that help you make the most out of your data.
 Voyc is GDPR compliant and employs bank-grade security practices.
-Put our platform to the test in your call centre and see why we’re leading the way in speech analytics and quality management.
+Put our platform to the test in your call centre and see why we’re leading the way in Conversation Intelligence and Compliance Monitoring.